 Tirzepatide

-The National Institute for Health and Care and Excellence (NICE) has published a Technology Appraisal for Tirzepatide for managing overweight and obesity (TA1026).
+On 23rd December 2024, the National Institute for Health and Care Excellence (NICE) published a Technology Appraisal for tirzepatide for managing overweight and obesity (TA1026).

-This Technology Appraisal makes Tirzepatide available for weight management, under the brand name Mounjaro.
-Unlike previous weight management medication, this can be prescribed in Primary Care, however it still needs the same wrap around services as Wegovy (semaglutide), so that patients are supported to make the changes needed for the medication to be most effective.
+This Technology Appraisal makes tirzepatide available for weight management, under the brand name Mounjaro®.
+Unlike previous weight management medication, this can be prescribed in Primary Care (for example by a General Practice).
+However, it still needs the same wrap around services as Wegovy® (semaglutide), so that patients are supported to make the changes needed for the medication to be most effective.

-We also ask that you do not contact your GP surgery to try and obtain Mounjaro for weight loss just yet.
-GP practices are incredibly busy at this time of year and the additional resource required to manage enquiries will mean they have less time to offer patient appointments.
+We ask that you do not contact your GP surgery to try and obtain Mounjaro for weight loss just yet.
+GP practices are incredibly busy, and the additional resource required to manage enquiries will mean they have less time to offer patient appointments and contribute to the set-up of weight management services.

 This page contains frequently asked questions (FAQs) following an announcement from NICE around its technology appraisal (TA) for the drug tirzepatide.